 To join the Law Section, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.

 Region as Frame: Politics, Presence, Practice

 Law Section Call for Papers

 The conference theme provides an excellent lens for thinking through contemporary transformations in law-state-society relations.
 Theme-related questions of particular interest from a legal and policy perspective include:

 The Law Section of the IAMCR invites submission of abstracts for IAMCR's 2011 academic conference to be held at Kadir Has University in Istanbul, Turkey, from July 13 to 17, 2011.

 The Media Law Section invites papers within the general theme to promote conduct and dissemination of research into all facets of...

 The Law Section invites submissions for its open sessions at the IAMCR

 Congress (July 20-25, 2008) in Stockholm, Sweden, under the general

 theme of the congress "Media and Global Divides".
 The congress